InnoPhaseIoT/talaria_two_azure/examples/prov_dev_client_ll_sample/README.md

 	`<sdk_path>/apps/talaria_two_azure/examples/prov_dev_client_ll_sample/main/certs/certs.c`.
 	(Similar to the way shown in the example file `<sdk_path>/apps/talaria_two_azure/examples/prov_dev_client_ll_sample/main/certs/rsa_example_certs.c`.)

+	Please Note : All other steps not specifically detailed in this RSA specific section are exactly the same as already covered in the ECC example in great details.
+	(for example populating `id_scope` in device config section, etc).
+Only the key and certificate generation and the names we use for examples are changed here.

-	All other steps are similar.
-For this RSA example, in enrollment step we can enter `IoT Hub Device ID`: as `InnoProvServiceRSA_Device-001`
+	Eg, in this RSA example, in the enrollment step we can provide, `IoT Hub Device ID` filed: as, lets say,  `InnoProvServiceRSA_Device-001` reflecting the names we used specific to this RSA section.

-	All the logs will now reflect these changes when successful provisioning and device creation happens.
+	Then, all the logs will now reflect these changes when successful provisioning and device creation happens.

 ### Building the binaries for the Sample Apps